 - and I would heal them.'

 "But blessed are your eyes, for they see, and your ears, for they hear.
 Truly I tell you, many prophets and righteous people longed to see what you see, but did not see it, and to hear what you hear, but did not hear it."

-The Scriptures identify two different moments in our lives: first, as in Exodus we are fired with dreams and visions; later these early ideals become memories to inspire us anew and correct our meandering ways.
+The Biblical stories often identify contrasting moments in our lives.
+Sometimes, as in Exodus we are fired with dreams and visions.
+But later these early ideals become memories to inspire us anew and correct our meandering ways.
 Sometimes in the gospel God speaks to us plainly, at other times in riddles.
 Throughout it all we must be reflective and generous in order to gain the fruit.

-The theophany of Mount Sinai dominates 19 of Exodus and looms over the rest of the Old Testament story.
+The earthshaking theophany of Mount Sinai dominates Exodus 19 and looms over the rest of the Old Testament narrative.
 In a sense Israel's history follows a path away from Mount Sinai yet always with its majestic peak in sight – always, that is, until Jerusalem takes the place of Sinai.
-So closely was Mount Sinai in people's minds as they celebrated liturgies and feastdays in the promised land, that many details of these later ceremonials were read back into the story of Exodus.
+So much did Mount Sinai dominate in their minds as they celebrated their liturgies and feastdays in the Promised Land, that many details of these later ceremonials were read back into the story of Exodus.
 Something very similar happened in the New Testament, when later eucharistic ceremonies were folded into the gospel accounts of Jesus' multiplying loaves and fishes or of Jesus' last supper with his disciples.

-We turn to Jesus to revive our best memories and finest inspirations from the days of our youth.
-If we remember our fundamental call, our first inspiration, our first enthusiasm for life, then God's grace can develop within us.
+We turn to Jesus to revive our best memories and finest inspirations from our youthful past.
+If we remember the fundamental call, our first inspiration, our first enthusiasm for life, then God's grace can develop within us.
 In such a context we can re-read the puzzling words of Jesus: "To the one who has, more will be given until that one grows rich; the one who has not, will lose what little he or she has."